top of page

 b.
 The Bible is a history of our ancestors.

 c.
-God is introduced to the world through the Bible.
+To introduce God to the world through the Bible.

 Answer C: Introduces God to the world.